AME505Group8/Project/README_Query.txt

+OBSOLETE FILE, only use this if you need to recreate the database from scratch

 1. Pull the Query_Database.py from the repository

 2. Create a folder called Database in the same folder as where your Query_Database.py file is located